waqarg2001/Amazon-Sales-Data-Analysis/README.md

 ## Support

-If you have any doubts, queries or, suggestions then, please connect with me in any of the following platforms:
+If you have any doubts, queries or, suggestions then, please connect with me on any of the following platforms:

 [![Linkedin Badge][linkedinbadge]][linkedin]
 [![Gmail Badge][gmailbadge]][gmail]